MicrosoftDocs/fabric-docs/docs/data-factory/spark-job-definition-activity.md

 Current limitations in the Spark Job Definition activity for Fabric Data Factory are listed here.
 This section is subject to change.

 - We currently don't support creating a new Spark Job Definition activity within the activity (under Settings)
-- Parameterization support isn't available yet.
+- Parameterization support isn't available.
 - Although we support monitoring the activity via the output tab, you aren't able to monitor the Spark Job Definition at a more granular level yet.
 For example, links to the monitoring page, status, duration, and previous Spark Job Definition runs aren't available directly in the Data Factory.
 However, you can see more granular details in the [Spark Job Definition monitoring page](../data-engineering/monitor-spark-job-definitions.md).
-Accessing the Spark Job monitoring page via the pipeline monitoring output will be coming soon.

 ## Save and run or schedule the pipeline